Arcky97/Pokemon-Kyrac/README.md

 - a few trainers have been added in the cabins on the B1F of the yacht.

-- fixed the exit from the poke center on the yacht to Hester City
+- fixed the exit from the poke center on the yacht to Hester City.

 ### Beta Release November 4 2022

-- Added the new yacht on the player's home map
+- Added the new yacht on the player's home map.

-- Added a mid battle speech to the rival battle in the lab
+- Added a mid battle speech to the rival battle in the lab.

+- Added the Outside Deck of the F1 of the Yacht.

+- Remade an event in Hester City.

 ## Credits: